-Pediatric Autoimmune Neurological Disorders Affect up to 4.6 Million Children in the U.S.
+Pediatric Autoimmune Neurological Disorders Affect Millions of Children in the U.S.

-Based on findings published in the American Academy of Child and Adolescent Psychiatry and estimates from the National Institute of Mental Health (NIMH), there are up to 4.6 million children in the United States who are affected by Pediatric Autoimmune Neurological Disorders.
+Based on findings published in the American Academy of Child and Adolescent Psychiatry and estimates from sources at the National Institute of Mental Health (NIMH), there are between 1 million and 4.5 million children in the United States who are affected by Pediatric Autoimmune Neurological Disorders.
 However, because these diseases are often under-diagnosed or misdiagnosed altogether, the numbers could be even higher.

 Searching for Solutions